tgteacher/BigData-LA3/ASSIGNMENT.md

 #### Task

-Write a script that:
+Write a function that:
+1. Initializes `k` centroids.
-1. Assigns states to classes as in the previous task.
+2. Assigns states to these centroids as in the previous task.
-2. Updates the centroids based on the assignments in 1.
+3. Updates the centroids based on the assignments in 2.
-3. Goes to step 1 if the assignments have not changed since the previous iteration.
+4. Goes to step 2 if the assignments have not changed since the previous iteration.
-4. Prints classes as in the previous task but in an output file.

-#### Required syntax

-`kmeans.py <data_file> <k> <random_seed> <output_file>`
+5. Return the `k` classes.

+Note: You should use the list of states provided in all_states.py to ensure the same initialisation is made.

+This function should return a list of list where each sub-list contains all states (alphabetically sorted) of one class.
+Example: [["qc", "on"], ["az", "ca"]]
+In this example, there is two classes, one containing the states "qc" and "on", another one containing the states "az" and "ca".

 #### Test